scanback/docs/articles-posts/google-trends.md

 I also added bars for other search terms to give a sense of scale.
 I found sports relevant because like AI it skews male (maybe as high as 70%).
 I also added some other common search terms: Taylor Swift because she leads in pop culture, Donald Trump as president, YouTube as the most searched site, Iphone as a previous leader in search, and crypto as an entertainment phenomenon.

-It is clear that AI has overwhelmed the nation in its novelty.
-In a positive way is my opinion.
+It is clear that AI has overwhelmed the nation with its novelty.
+In a positive way in my opinion.
 I use ChatGPT 2-3 hours a day and get immense efficiencies out of it.
-Either by getting things done faster, or doing new things I would not have pursued before.
+Either by getting things done faster or doing new things I would not have pursued before.

 <p align="center">
 <img  src="assets/images/s.canback-tellusant-google-trends-ai-sports-other.svg" width="400" alt="S.Canback-Tellusant - Google trends for AI, sports, and more">
 </p>

 Note: The scale is an index with no meaning except to show the relative positions.
-It is a consequencw of Google Trends way of presenting data.
+It is a consequence of Google Trends way of presenting data.